bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/06_Persistent_Storage/04_COMPSs_Redis.rst

    the interaction between the object and the storage, so the runtime cannot know if it is necessary to call ``makePersistent`` after having used an INOUT or not (other storage approaches do live modifications to its storage objects).
-The followingexample illustrates this situation:
+The following example illustrates this situation:

    .. code-block:: java